-Today marks the 75th anniversary of the attack on Pearl Harbor that launched the United States into World War II.
-Last month I was privileged to visit Pearl Harbor with my husband.
+Today marks the 80th anniversary of the attack on Pearl Harbor that launched the United States into World War II.
+In 2016 I was privileged to visit Pearl Harbor with my husband.
 This week I’m sharing photographs from our visit, plus some historical background.
-In addition, I’m giving away some commemorative items from Pearl Harbor – the official 75th anniversary commemorative ornament, Pearl Harbor: The Way It Was by Scott C.S.
-Stone, and a pen.

-On Monday I shared pictures from the Pacific Aviation Museum.
-Today, I’ll share from the USS Arizona Memorial, and on Friday about the submarine USS Bowfin and the battleship USS Missouri, where the Japanese signed the surrender documents officially ending World War II on Sept.
+On Monday, I shared about the role of aviation during the attack and showed photos from the Pearl Harbor Aviation Museum.
+Today I’ll share about the Navy’s role during the attack, along with photos from the USS Arizona Memorial.
+On Wednesday, I’ll discuss the road from Pearl Harbor to victory, along with photos from the submarine USS Bowfin and the battleship USS Missouri, where the Japanese signed the surrender documents officially ending World War II on Sept.
 2, 1945.

 The US Navy’s Role at Pearl Harbor

 The United States established a naval station at Pearl Harbor in 1899, and in May 1940, President Franklin Roosevelt moved Pacific Fleet Headquarters from San Diego to Pearl Harbor as a deterrent to Japanese aggression.
 Such a concentration of capital ships became a tempting target as Japanese military leaders hoped to wipe out American naval strength in the Pacific so they could carry out their conquests unmolested.

 On December 7, 1941, 353 Japanese planes took off from aircraft carriers north of Hawaii in a daring surprise attack.
 However, the first shot that day was actually fired by an American ship – and the first loss that day was Japanese.
 At 0645, destroyer USS Ward detected a Japanese midget submarine off the entrance to Pearl Harbor – and sank it with assistance from a Navy PBY Catalina aircraft.
 However, word of this contact did not spread in time.